Due: Mon Jan 21 11:59 pm

 git clone /afs/ir/class/cs107/repos/assign1/$USER assign1

 When you inherit code as a starting point, your first task should be to carefully review it.
 You want to know how the given code operates and what it does and doesn't handle so you can plan how the code you write will fit into the program.
-You are given about 25 lines for each program and will add a dozen lines of your own, so there is more starter code to review than new code to add.
+You are given about 25 lines for each program and will add about a dozen lines of your own per program, so there is more starter code to review than new code to add.

-Our provided code processes the command-line arguments and handles user error in how the program is invoked.
-This kind of code is fairly mundane, but has fiddly details.
-One idiomatic pattern to note is converting string arguments to numbers.
-The triangle program from assign0 used the venerable
+To get you started, our provided code for each program processes the command-line arguments and handles user error in how the program is invoked, and has a few important details, particularly in converting string arguments to numbers.
+The

-atoi function which is simple to use but has no capability to detect malformed inputs.
-For these programs, we have switch to using the full-featured
+atoi function, which is simpler to use but has no capability to detect malformed inputs.
+For these programs, we are using the more robust, but complex,

 man strtol and review how the function is used in